rolling-scopes-school/react-native-course/react/homework.md

      file upload - profile picture
      ```

    After the Submit button is clicked, all data from the form has to be displayed as Card in the cards list below the form.
-The confirmation message (with information that the data has been saved) should be displayed, after that form has to be cleared.
+The confirmation message (with information that the data has been saved) should be displayed using simple window.alert or a custom modal window (use [this article](https://medium.com/tinyso/how-to-create-a-modal-component-in-react-from-basic-to-advanced-a3357a2a716a)), after that form has to be cleared.

    The quantity of cards should equal the number of form submissions (if the user filled in and submitted the form five times, then five cards have to be displayed under the form).